mtumilowicz/kubernetes-workshop/README.txt

     * Scheduler (kube-scheduler)
         * assigns Pods to Nodes
         * scheduling is an optimization problem:
+            1. filtering
-            1. determine feasible placements (placements that meet given constraints)
+                * goal: determine feasible placements (placements that meet given constraints)
+                * filters out the worker nodes that cannot host the pod for some reason
+                    * example: CPU and Memory requests
+                * output: nodes on which pods can be scheduled
+                    * length == 0 => pod will remain pending till this condition is remedied
+                    * length == 1 => scheduling can occur without any actions
+                    * length > 1 => moves to the next stages of scheduling
+            1. scoring
-            1. determine viable placements (feasible placements with the highest score)
+                * goal: determine viable placements (feasible placements with the highest score)
+                * example of rules used for evaluation:
+                    * node affinity and anti-affinity
+                    * does the node have a container image already?
+                        * no image => it will take time to pull it
+                    * lower workload utilization will give you a higher result
+                * output: node with the highest score is selected for the scheduling of Pod
     * etcd
         * rationale: Kubernetes is distributed => it needs a distributed database
         * distributed key-value store